nanoant/WebFrameworkBenchmark/README.md

 ### Conclusions

 As expected *Java* solutions outperform any other.

-*Nim* however comes in 2nd place - showing its great potential as an ultimate web framework solution, due its amazing compile-time term rewriting capabilities and mixed GC and normal stack allocation.

-It has to be also emphasized that current *Nim* implementation is single-threaded, while *Java* solutions are multi-threaded.
+2nd place is occupied by native C *Onion* framework, which is very interesting solution if you want to create small web apps with no dependencies.

+One should also notice *Nim* performance, which compares to *Node* & *Ruby*, but runs only on single core!
+(1 of 12). *Nim* and its async HTTP server module are very young projects, and multi-threaded version is already in plans.
+It has great potential to be next no. 1 in next iteration of this benchmark.

 It has to be also observed that different frameworks generated different amount of data due different HTTP headers being used.
 Tuning headers could possibly